 \subsubsection{Genus two}

 We work in characteristic $0$ for simplicity.
-An abstract tropical curve $\Gamma$ of {\it type $\Theta$} is a genus $2$ abstract tropical curve whose stabilization is a $\Theta$ graph.
-Such a tropical curve has a unique subgraph homeomorphic to a $\Theta$ graph.
-We call it the {\it core} and denoted it by $\Theta$.
+An abstract tropical curve $\Gamma$ of {\it type $\Theta$} is a genus two abstract tropical curve that contains a subgraph homeomorphic to a $\Theta$ graph.
+Such a subgraph is necessarily unique; we call it the {\it core} and denote it by $\Theta$.
 The three edges of $\Theta$ will be called the {\it edges of the $\Theta$}.

-Consider piecewise linear functions $F\colon \Gamma\to \RR$ that are constant of value $0$ on the core.
+Consider a piecewise linear function $F\colon \Gamma \to \RR$ that is constant of value $0$ on the core.
 In the connected component of $F^{-1}(0)$ containing $\Theta$, the points that are incident to non-contracted edges in $\Gamma$ are called {\it critical points}.
-There is a unique path from each critical point to $\Theta$, and this will be called a {\it critical path}.
-The intersection of a critical path with $\Theta$ is its {\it location}.
+There is a unique path from each critical point to $\Theta$, which we call a {\it critical path}.
+The intersection of a critical path with $\Theta$ is called its {\it location}.

 \begin{customthm}{A} Let $F\colon \Gamma\to\RR$ be a balanced function on an abstract tropical curve of $\Theta$ type, and assume that $F$ contracts the core.
 If \begin{enumerate}[(i)] \item for each edge $E$ of $\Theta$, there exists a critical path of minimal length whose location is on $E$, and \item the lengths of all other critical paths are sufficiently large compared to the minimal length, \end{enumerate} then $F$ is realizable. \end{customthm}